DerickPascual/pomodoros/README.md

 **Description:**

 This is a simple pomodoro timer with a pixel aesthetic.
 Users can login and track user statistics.
+Deployed at pomodoros.me

 **Built with:**